 Some understanding of how to properly and safely transport percussion equipment preferred.

 Specific job duties are listed below.

-A brief cover letter (specifically addressing the items above, a late-April 2019 start date, and your availability for all rehearsal & concert sets for 2019-2020) and professional resume (Google Doc, Microsoft Word or PDF) are due by April 1, 2019, emailed to email@example.com.
+A brief cover letter (specifically addressing the items above, a late-April 2019 start date, and your availability for all rehearsal & concert sets for 2019-2020) and professional resume (Google Doc, Microsoft Word or PDF) are due by Friday, April 5, 2019, emailed to firstname.lastname@example.org.
 Only correct, complete emailed applications will be considered.
 Interviews will be selected and scheduled by April 12, with preliminary interviews taking place April 15-19.
 Finalists will be invited to attend a rehearsal from 7:00-9:30pm on either April 23, 24, or 26 to get an idea of what is required.
 Decision made by May 1, 2019.